RosieWatson/lyrics-api/README.md

 [https://song--lyrics.vercel.app](https://song--lyrics.vercel.app)

-A RESTful API for retrieving song lyrics built with Fastify and Prisma.
+A RESTful API for retrieving song lyrics built with NextJS and Prisma, deployed to Vercel.

 ## Features